10 Best Halloween Destinations - Spooky Getaways

 According to Spanish belief, dead relatives come back to them during Halloween and spend the holiday with them.
 This is celebrated as The day of the Dead (Día de Muertos).
 Various ceremonies are held from 27th Oct to 2nd Nov.
 In Mexico, people have picnic lunches on the graves of their relatives.
 As this is a day of remembrance, happiness and celebration.
 Candies and bread are made in shape of skull and skeletons.
 People celebrate by bonfire, set firecrackers and hand lanterns to guide the spirits.

 4. New Orleans:

 Known as the most haunted city in America, New Orleans has numerous haunted guided tours that bring strong hearted souls in light with the other dimension.
 Halloween is the second most celebrated time in the city, after Mardi gras.
 The main halloween party is held at Faubourg Marigny neighbourhood.
 The party is wild and crazy with booze flowing freely alongside ludicrously fashioned party goers.
-This is the best time to visit, book your halloween tours of New Orleans in advance.

 Source: Media Ireland